 Cover 0 is a lot more high risk than playing cover 1, cover 2, or cover 3.

 Another reason teams will elect to play cover 0 is to force the quarterback to make mistakes.
-Especially at younger levels, the fear of seeing six defenders rush towards the quarterback is maximized.
+Especially at younger levels, the fear of seeing six defenders rush toward the quarterback is maximized.

-Quarterbacks who are not trained on handling blitz situations will often panic and throw the ball up in the air to get rid of it.
+Quarterbacks who are not trained in handling blitz situations will often panic and throw the ball up in the air to get rid of it.

 Also, quarterbacks who aren’t trained will try to run away from the blitz, resulting in a major loss in yardage.
 This is a complete advantage for the defense if they face this type of quarterback.